danielinoa/Hoopy/README.md

 ## Contributing to Hoopy

-Contributions to Hoopy are more than welcomed!
+Contributions to Hoopy are more than welcome!
 Feel free to fork and open a pull request.
-Please make your changes in a specific branch and request to pull into `master`.
+Please make your changes in a separate branch and request to pull into `master`.

 ## License

 Hoopy is under the MIT License.
-(Any credit would be appreciated in case you release a derivative of Hoopy)